ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-work-general-journals.md

    If the inserted item journal lines contain saved unit amounts that you do not want to post, you can quickly adjust it to the current value of the item as follows.

-6. Select the item journal lines you want to adjust, and then choose the **Recalculate Unit Amount** action.
+5. Select the item journal lines you want to adjust, and then choose the **Recalculate Unit Amount** action.
 This will update the Unit Amount field with the current unit cost of the item.
-7. Choose the **post** action.
+6. Choose the **post** action.

 ## To renumber document numbers in journals

 To make sure that you do not receive posting errors because of the document number order, you can use the **Renumber Document Numbers** function before you post a journal.

 In all journals that are based on the general journal, the **Document No.** field is editable so that you can specify different document numbers for different journal lines or the same document number for related journal lines.

 If the **No. Series** field on the journal batch is filled, then the posting function in general journals requires that the document number on individual or grouped journal lines be in sequential order.
-To make sure that you do not receive posting errors because of the document number order, you can use the **Renumber Document Numbers** function before you post the journal.
+Just choose the **Renumber Document Numbers** action, and relevant **Document No.** fields are then updated.
 If related journal lines were grouped by document number before you used the function, they will remain grouped but may be assigned a different document number.

 This function also works on filtered views.

 Any renumbering of document numbers will respect related applications, such as a payment application that has been made from the document on the journal line to a vendor account.
 Accordingly, the **Applies-to ID** and **Applies-to Doc.
 No.** fields on the affected ledger entries may be updated.

+### To renumber documents in journals

 The following procedure is based on the **General Journal** page, but applies to all other journals that are based on the general journal, such as the **Payment Journal** page.